-Every Blogger’s Guide To Mega Blog Growth in 2014- Blog Decay Insurance
+Every Blogger’s Guide To Mega Blog Growth- Blog Decay Insurance

 2014 is finally here and you are probably done with your New Year celebrations and partying by now.
 So tell me dear fellow blogger, how did you spend 2013?
 And by this I mean, how did your blog spend 2013?
 I presume that you have been blogging for at least the past 6 months or so, or you wouldn’t be reading this post.

 2013 Was Hectic For Your Blog!

 At least that is what I am guessing, because the first couple of months after starting your own blog are usually quite hectic.
 A huge part of your time is taken up in doing hundred different things like:

 - Getting a great theme designed for your blog

 - Organizing your blog systematically by setting up relevant categories for your posts